alfjl/42HN_inception/README.md

 	* one that contains MariaDB
  * set up one volume, that contains the WordPress database and one volume that contains the WordPress website files
  * use docker-compose and set all three containers up in the same docker-network
- * contaners need to restart in case of a crash
+ * containers need to restart in case of a crash

-In typical 42 manner, this project is not about pulling ready-made images from dockerhub, but only using images for the underlying OS (Alpine or Debian), and configuring everything else via the containers Dockerfiles.
+In a typical 42 manner, this project is not about pulling ready-made images from dockerhub, but only using images for the underlying OS (Alpine or Debian), and configuring everything else via the containers Dockerfiles.

 ## Learnings